How to Install and Set Up Git on Windows, Mac and Linux

 1. Download the Git installer from the official website at git-scm.com

-2. Run the downloaded installer file
+2. Run the downloaded installer file (you may need to approve administrator access)

-4. Complete the installation and open Git Bash or your preferred terminal
+4. Complete the installation and open Git Bash or your preferred terminal to verify the installation with git --version

 During installation, you will encounter options for choosing a default text editor, adjusting how Git integrates with your system PATH, and configuring how line endings are handled.
 If you are unsure about any of these, the default selections work well for most developers and can always be changed later through configuration commands.
+The installer also gives you the option to use Git from the command line only or to include additional tools like Git Bash, which provides a Unix-style terminal environment on Windows.

 Installing Git on macOS